 Due to many intersecting paths in the region, it is good to have a guide lead your way.

-And when you trek with travel agents, they will make all the arrangements for your domestic travels, lodging, food, permits, and guide.
+And when you trek with tour operator, they will make all necessary arrangements for your domestic travels, lodging, food, permits, and guide.

-There are two choices when planning on trekking with an agent.
+There are two choices when planning on trekking with tour operator.
 Either you can choose a local agent or a western agent.

 The local tour operators can charge anywhere between USD 900 to 2,000 depending on the duration.
 The western operator can charge from about USD 1500 to 4000.

-However, choosing a local tour operator makes more sense as Nepali’s are the ones who have the most know-how of Nepal.
+However, choosing a local tour operator makes more sense as Nepalese are the ones who have the most know-how of Nepal.
 It is as simple as that.

 Breakdown of Annapurna Circuit Trek Cost